Ezra Hamilton: Common Council

 He was elected as an independent (no party affiliation) to represent the 1st Ward on the Los Angeles Common Council for a one-year term beginning December 1878 and was elected again for two one-year terms beginning in 1883 and 1884.
 "He claims the distinction of fathering the movement to increase the local saloon license from $5 to $50 a month, and also of compelling the Council to rescind an action taken whereby newspaper reporters were excluded from weekly meetings."

 Manuscript

-Hamilton compiled an 842-page biographical manuscript during the last years of his life.
+Hamilton compiled an 842-page autobiographical manuscript during the last years of his life.
 It was passed down to his son Fred, whose widow donated it to the California State Library in 1920.
 It begins with several second-hand accounts of major events that occurred around the time of Hamilton's birth.
 He describes the famous Leonid meteor storm of 1833 and the winter of 1830–1831, known as the Winter of the Deep Snow.